History of Marmapuncture

 Dr Yeshi Donden, former physician of the Dalai Lama wrote in his book.

-“The Tibetan system, mainly derived from Indian Buddhist medicine focuses on restoring and maintaining the balance between the three humours called Wind (vata) Bile (pitta) and Phlegm (kapha).
-Experienced Tibetan physicians have used the system for more than a thousand years” And “Last (in the Fourth Shastra) is a section dealing with accessory therapy, these include Moxibustion, acupuncture, surgery and so forth.”
+“The Tibetan system, mainly derived from Indian Buddhist medicine focuses on restoring and maintaining the balance between the three humours called Wind (vata), Bile (pitta) and Phlegm (kapha).
+Experienced Tibetan physicians have used the system for more than a thousand years.

 What is Marmapuncture?

 Marmapuncture is the external application of sterile single-use disposable needles on specific marma points which correspond to specific nadi channels of the body.
 A marma point as been described by Sushruta, the father of surgery in Ayurveda as an anatomical site where muscle, veins, fascia, ligaments, bones and joints meet together.
-The nadi channels connect with chakras of the body.
+The nadi channels connect this marma with chakras within the body.

 Marmapuncture is similar to acupuncture treatments in that the needles are inserted on specific points and left for approximately 20 minutes or more and then removed.